nnewburg/battleShip/README.md

 Battleship is a classic board game created with HTML, CSS, and Jquery

-A user places their ships and then clicks on a button to take turns with an opponent, a red square is a hit while a green square is a miss, for the opponents board a grey square is a miss while a red square is a hit.
+A user places their ships by clicking on them and then chhosing a starting position on the board and then clicks on a button to take turns with an opponent, a red square is a hit while a green square is a miss, for the opponents board a grey square is a miss while a red square is a hit.
 The game offers two difficulty levels; easy and hard.

 ## Missing Features